-Patient Involvement in Research
+Patient Partner Involvement in Research

 Throughout the website, we use the Patient-Centered Outcomes Research Institute (PCORI)’s definition of patient partners, which includes patients (those with lived experience), family members, caregivers, and the organizations that are representative of the population of interest in a particular study.